takapi327/ldbc/README.md

 We will continue to develop features and improve the stability of the ldbc connector to achieve the same level of stability and reliability as the jdbc connector.

-### 0.8.x: sbt 2 support

-We plan to support sbt 2 in the 0.8.x series.
-This mainly affects `ldbc-plugin`, which will be cross-built so that it can be used from both sbt 1 and sbt 2 projects.

 ### 0.9.x: Support for multiple effect systems

 The goal of the 0.9.x series is **not** to migrate away from Cats Effect, but to support multiple effect systems purely.
 This includes plain `Future`.